 Shea butter deodorant without baking soda

-If you would like, you can also add various essential oils (sage, lavender etc.) to the mix to give the deodorant a pleasant smell.
-Pour the liquid into a jar or deodorant container and store in a cool place.
+- If you would like, you can also add various essential oils (sage, lavender, etc.) to the mix to give the deodorant a pleasant smell.
+Pour the liquid into a jar or deodorant container and store it in a cool place.

-Strain the tincture into a mason jar or any other container using a funnel.
-Pour the tincture into a spray bottle and store the excess in a cupboard until you're ready to use.
+- Strain the tincture into a mason jar or any other container using a funnel.
+Pour the tincture into a spray bottle and store the excess in a cupboard until you're ready to use it.